ff0000-ad-tech/tmpl-standard-base/README.md

 Alternative workflows, frameworks, and components can be integrated as needed.

 For example, Preact/React, Web Components, home-grown modules, etc..._anything that Webpack can load can be compiled_.
-Be encouraged to adapt -- we are always interested in refining the authoring layer, to be as lightweight & intuitive as possible.
+Be encouraged to adapt -- we are always interested in different use-cases.
+Such efforts will advance the overall project goals: To offer a flexible, lightweight, and intuitive system for building interactive ad content.

-If you want to adapt Creative Server to a different organization, contact us and we can help you get your head around the `webpack.config.js` which has been divided into sub-modules for organization.
+If you want to adapt Creative Server to a different organization (index, hierarchy, etc), contact [us](https://github.com/gmcdev) and we can help you get your head around the `webpack.config.js` which has been divided into sub-modules for organization.

 Repos in [@ff0000-ad-tech](https://github.com/ff0000-ad-tech) dealing with Webpack & Creative Server are: